0xadada/0xadada.github.io/docs/2020-03-15-elasticity-versus-discipline.md

 fail, we'll allow you to profit during the good times and we'll save you by buying them back during the bad times</q>.

-Remember the <abbr title="Nobody remembers the Zune, it failed horribly">Microsoft Zune</abbr> mp3 player?
+Remember the <abbr title="Nobody remembers the Zune, it failed horribly.">Microsoft Zune</abbr> mp3 player?
 Now imagine Microsoft had put so much investment into its Zune, that when nobody bought it, and the product failed, the company would've gone bankrupt.
 Now, if this were the financial sector, this is where the Fed becomes